Ganiyat-dev/create-pipeline/README.md

 - In this job, add a attach_workspace block (much like attaching a hard drive).
 - In this job, also run a bash command that prints the contents of output.txt.
 For example: cat output.txt.

+## Create a job that uses a reusable "command" that prints the pipelineId to the console.
+-